Even though I clearly hear #YesALLWomen and #NotOkay, I feel alone.

 I am alone when I realize that women’s sexuality has been subjugated.

-I am alone when my father says that Hooters is his favorite restaurant.
+I am alone when my father says that Hooters is his favorite restaurant because of the wings.
 I am alone when he takes his grandchildren there.

-I am alone when we go camping with other preschool parents, and the husbands insist they want their wives to get their tubes tied “after the next baby, while they’re already at the hospital.”
+I am alone when we go camping with other preschool parents, and the husbands insist they want their wives to get their tubes tied “after the next baby, since they will already be at the hospital.”
 And when I tell them what my father tells me–that a vasectomy is a simple office procedure, while a tubal ligation requires the administration of general anesthesia (always a risk)–they respond just as adamantly–What if my wife dies one day and I get remarried and want to have more children?

 I am alone, in my forties, when I realize that I’ve lost my own pulse.